Davra/MicroServices-Samples/mqtt/README.md

 ## Broker

-To set up a broker a new microservice needs to be created and published.
+To set up a broker a new microservice needs to be created and deployed.
-Once published, the API can be used to update its docker image
+Once deployed, the API can be used to update its docker image
 For example, to use mosquitto:

 ```